SyedSaifi/web-crawler-api/README.md

 - JSoup is used for fetching web contents.
 I have made use of timeout and followRedirects configuration while connecting to a link.
 - I have used the EHCache for caching my web page data.
 The time to live is set as 60s.
 - Parallel streams have been used to fetch the information about the underneath links for better performance.
+- The application takes care of not processing the same link multiple times.
+This avoid looping links to be processed more than once.

 ## Limitations